hanjie-chen/azure-vm-terraform/README.md

 reference https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-terraform?tabs=azure-cli

 # furture consider
-1/ use terraform moudle to refactor the existing code 2/ for vm created, try to build enviroment, for example in windows install vscode, chrome, windows termianl .. etc in linux install docker, python (virtual env), terraform ... etc 3/ for terraform.tfstate can't store in the local, if it the file loss, the terraform will not regonize the Azure env.
+1/ use terraform module to refactor the existing code 2/ for vm created, try to build enviroment, for example in windows install vscode, chrome, windows termianl .. etc in linux install docker, python (virtual env), terraform ... etc 3/ for terraform.tfstate can't store in the local, if it the file loss, the terraform will not regonize the Azure env.